SmitRao/meg/deliverables/iteration-02-review.md

 # My Ethical Garment (MEG)

- > _Note:_ This document is meant to be written during (or shortly after) your review meeting, which should happen fairly close to the due date.
- >
- > _Suggestion:_ Have your review meeting a day or two before the due date.
-This way you will have some time to go over (and edit) this document, and all team members should have a chance to make their contribution.

 ## Iteration 2 - Review & Retrospect

  * When: Monday March 9 2020
  * Where: Bahen Centre for Information Technology

 ## Process - Reflection

 #### Q1.
 Decisions that turned out well